aka7/puppet-modules/solaris_project/README.md

 ````

 * In Foreman
-	set the type as yaml and provide details in parameters like so.
+	set the project_list param type as yaml and provide details in parameters like so.
 ````
 	  user.admin:
 	  	projid: 100